 Wind Changes Garden Sounds Seasonally

-Summer breezes are welcome relief and you can hear it in the swaying leaves.
-Even diehards who find ornamental... grasses boring enjoy the sound of seed heads batting about.
+Summer breezes are a welcome relief and you can hear it in the swaying leaves.
+Even diehards who find ornamental grasses boring enjoy the sound of seed heads batting about.
 But any billowy plant will help you catch the breeze and give it something to strum on.
-Certainly ornamental grasses shine here, but also consider swaying shrubs like Butterfly Bush (Buddleia davidii), Beauty Bush (Kolkwitzia), Ponytail Palm (Nolina recurvata), Bugbane (Cimicifuga racemosa) or Goat's Beard (Aruncus dioicus)
+Certainly, ornamental grasses shine here, but also consider swaying shrubs like Butterfly Bush (Buddleia davidii), Beauty Bush ( Kolkwitzia), Ponytail Palm (Nolina recurvata), Bugbane (Cimicifuga racemosa) or Goat's Beard (Aruncus dioicus)

 Enhance the wind with the lulling sounds of wind chimes and bells.
 Metal adds a distant melodious jingle, while bamboo and shells softly clack and clatter.
 Chimes in the garden keep you alert to the changes in the wind.Continue to 5 of 5 below.